-Start thinking about the presentation you would like to do for our County 4-H Presentation Day, March 6th.
-If you need some guidance or have questions you can call the 4-H office at 707-464-4711 or you can look at the new Presentation Manual at: https://ucanr.edu/ sites/UC4-H/files/2193.pdf
+Start thinking about the presentation you would like to do for our County 4-H Presentation Day, February 25th.
+If you need some guidance or have questions you can call the 4-H office at 707-464-4711 or you can look at the new Presentation Manual at: https://ucanr.edu/sites/ca4H/files/346386.pdf

-Our County Presentation Day will be available in a virtual format or as an in-person presentation.
-Please let us know how you would prefer to give your presentation and we will try and accommodate.
+Our County Presentation Day will be available as an in-person presentation.